DC Comics changes Superman’s motto, replaces ‘the American way’ - NewsBreak

 (NEXSTAR) – Superman will now fight for “truth, justice and a better tomorrow.”

-On Saturday at DC’s FanDome event, DC Comics officially announced that Superman’s longtime motto — “truth, justice and the American way” — was being updated to better reflect his international storylines and appeal.
+On Saturday at DC’s FanDome event, DC Comics officially announced that Superman’s longtime motto — “truth, justice and the American way” — was being updated to better reflect his international storylines and appeal.10/16/21: Cooler, Breezy with Scattered Showers Sunday

 DC’s announcement comes only days after writer Tom Taylor announced that the latest iteration of Superman, Clark Kent’s son Jon Kent, was coming out as bisexual .